gzlupko/gzlupko/README.md

 **Hello!** :wave:

-🏫 I'm a current PhD Student in Organizational Psychology at Columbia University with interests in quantitative methods.
+🏫 I'm a current PhD Student in Organizational Psychology at Columbia University with interests in quantiative methods, people analytics, and data science.

 :mag: I have two active areas of research.
 On one project, I am researching social and organizational factors that impact employee motivation.
 Separately, I'm conducting applied research on the use of text mining techniques for organizational research.